aloneguid/clipnest/docs/README.md

 ## Installing

-Go to [releases](https://github.com/aloneguid/clipnest/releases) section and download the latest zip with `.exe` to launch.
-It's self-contained and does not require any extra dependencies.
+Go to [releases](https://github.com/aloneguid/clipnest/releases) section and download installer or self-contained `.exe` in zip to launch.
+The zip is self-contained and does not require any extra dependencies.
+There is no difference between `.exe` inside the zip and inside the installer.

 ## Using